-Instructions for Credit — This activity is accredited for 1.75 continuing education credits for nurse practitioners, nurses, and pharmacists.
+Instructions for Credit — This activity is accredited for 1.75 continuing education credits for nurses.
 Participants must attend the free webinar in its entirety, submit the online evaluation form and complete and submit the online post-test with a passing score of 70% to earn credit.
 Once submitted, the certificate will be automatically generated as a PDF online.

 Please retain a copy of the certificate for your records.
 For questions regarding the accreditation of this activity, please contact Medical Learning Institute, Inc. at (609) 333-1693 or firstname.lastname@example.org.

 You must be enrolled to complete this activity for credit, however, you are not required to enroll simply to view the presentation.

 Target Audience — Advanced practice providers, nurses, and pharmacists involved in the care of patients with hematologic malignancies.